 Duration: Typically concludes with the end of the lawsuit or upon agreement of the parties.

 In summary, protective orders are associated with criminal cases and are used to prevent acts of family violence, while restraining orders are associated with civil case proceedings and are more broad, often applying to both parties involved in the case.
 Violations of protective orders can lead to criminal charges, while violations of restraining orders are generally not criminally enforceable.
+Seeking guidance from a trusted Los Angeles Domestic Violence Attorney ensures you understand the legal implications of protective and restraining orders and how they apply to your unique situation.

 Understanding Orders